A sablazo limpio

-A sablazo limpio (A Quick Saber Slash) is a 1958 Mexican historical-comedy film directed by Fernando Cortés and starring Marco Antonio Campos and Gaspar Henaine as the double act Viruta y Capulina, and Lucho Gatica with Carmela Rey.
+A sablazo limpio (A Quick Saber Slash) is a 1958 Mexican historical-comedy film written and directed by Fernando Cortés and starring Viruta and Capulina, Lucho Gatica and Carmela Rey.
 Set during the era of the Spanish viceroyalties, the film follows the adventures of two clumsy blacksmiths who become the servants of a masked-hero in disguise who is willing to uncover the uncontrolled spending and injustices of a governor and his military captain.